agapealex22/Bug-reporting/README.md

-# Bugs-reporting
+### Bugs-reporting
-some bugs reported by me related to MyPhoneExplorer app
+Some bugs reported by me related to MyPhoneExplorer app